Mississippi-in-Africa: History

 The American Colonization Society was founded in the United States in 1816 as a joint project by proslavery and antislavery advocates to establish a colony for free American blacks in West Africa.
 Slaveholders wanted to relocate free people of color out of the South, as they believed that free blacks threatened the stability of their slave societies.
-Some who supported eventual abolition of slavery believed that transporting freed slaves to Africa would give them a better opportunity to make their own communities.
+Some who supported eventual abolition of slavery believed that transporting former slaves to Africa would give them a better opportunity to make their own communities.
 Disheartened by the discrimination faced by free blacks in the North, some abolitionists also supported the ACS, because they thought free blacks might be able to create a better society for themselves in Africa.

 Most free blacks did not want to emigrate; they considered the colonization plan to be a means to export them.
 They believed they had a native-born claim to the United States, were part of the society, and wanted to gain equal rights in their native land.
 Samuel Cornish and John Brown Russwurm published Freedom's Journal in New York City, writing articles that opposed the colonization movement.

 In June 1831, major planters and slaveholders Stephen Duncan, Isaac Ross (1760–1838), Edward McGehee (1786–1880), John Ker (1789–1850), and educator Jemeriah Chamberlain (1794–1851), president of Oakland College, co-founded the Mississippi Colonization Society.
-Their goal was to remove free people of color and freed slaves from their state to the developing colony of Liberia on the African continent.
+Their goal was to remove free people of color and former slaves from their state to the developing colony of Liberia on the African continent.
 This Society bought a portion of land for the colony, which was known as Mississippi-in-Africa.
 They believed that free blacks threatened the stability of slave societies, and Mississippi's population had a majority of slaves, outnumbering whites by a three-to-one ratio.

 The first settlers arrived in 1837.
 The town of Greenville was built in about 1838 by the colonists.
 Greenville was named after Judge James Green, one of the first Mississippi Delta planters to send a group of former slaves to Liberia.

 Josiah Finley, the brother of ACS founder Robert Finley, was governor of Mississippi-in-Africa from June 1837 to September 10, 1838, when he was murdered by local fishermen.